 Straw poll #343

-Do you support to define a ML (multi-link) SM power save mode in R2 as follows:
+802.11bes define a ML (multi-link) SM power save mode in R2 as follows.

-A non-AP MLD that is in ML SM PS mode can use only one link and one active receive chain for receiving and responding to an initial frame sent by the AP, and addressed to it
+A non-AP MLD that is in ML SM PS mode can use only one link and one active receive chain for receiving and responding to an initial frame sent by the AP, and addressed to it.

-The non-AP MLD becomes available on other links after responding to the initial frame
+The non-AP MLD becomes available on other links after responding to the initial frame.

-How and which device determines the “other links” is TBD
+How and which device determines the “other links” is TBD.

-The non-AP MLD may become unavailable on any of the “other links” if one of the following is satisfied
+The non-AP MLD may become unavailable on any of the “other links” if one of the followings is satisfied:

-The TXOP on the “other link” has ended
+The TXOP on the “other link” has ended.

-Other TBD condition to deal with the case when the non-AP MLD does not receive any frame addressed to it on the “other links”
+Other TBD condition to deal with the case when the non-AP MLD does not receive any frame addressed to it on the “other links”.

-This is an optional feature for both AP and non-AP MLD [#SP343]
+This is an optional feature for both AP and non-AP MLD. [#SP343]

 [20/0760r5 (Multi Link SM Power Save Mode, Jason Yuchen Guo, Huawei), SP#1, Y/N/A: 41/11/48]